 We strongly suggest that you work with an accountant and lawyer to make sure your startup is following the letter (and intent!) of the law, as there have started to be some high profile instances of companies “getting into hot water” over their loans - for example, the LA Lakers.
 And make sure you ask your bank what materials they will require to forgive your PPP.

 Remember, startups are allowed to spend the PPP loan on payroll expenses, rent expenses, utilities, 401k costs, and healthcare costs.
 It is important to track these costs accurately and with the appropriate documentation in order to be potentially granted forgiveness of the loan.
-75% of the loan needs to go toward Payroll and the other 25% percent can go against Rent and utility expenses within the first 8 weeks of receiving the loan.
+Originally, 75% of the loan needs to go toward Payroll and the other 25% percent can go against Rent and utility expenses within the first 8 weeks of receiving the loan.
 However, in early June Congress passed changes to the law that let companies that already have a loan extend the forgiveness calculation period to 24 months (maximum date of December 31, 2021) AND reduces the 75% on payroll to just 60% on payroll.
 Note that as of the morning of June 4, the President still had to sign this law into effect.

 And if you didn’t get one, check out our CARES Act page to see what other stimulus options might be available for your business.